 Visa Launches USDC-Powered Payments

-Although fiat money funds outgoing payments, customers have the option to receive up to 100% of their reward in stablecoins like USDC.
+Although fiat money is used to fund outgoing payments, customers can receive up to 100% of their rewards in stablecoins like USDC.
 The initiative is part of Visa Direct, which handles real-time transactions totalling more than $10 billion a year.
-Instead of keeping track of users’ stablecoin wallets, Visa will provide companies the means to send money straight to third-party wallets like Coinbase and others.

 The pilot is currently available to select U.S. partners and has plans to expand globally in 2026 as demand and regulatory clarity grow.
 Visa is also collaborating with global cross-border services like Nium to further streamline settlement for remittance and business payments.